Skip to content

 Configure datasources in visualization tools⚓︎

-After creating a service account and generating a token, configure datasources in visualization tools.
+After creating a service account and issuing a token, configure datasources in visualization tools.

 Grafana⚓︎